rdmpage/inat_comp_2018/readme.md

 #### Apple Mac version

 A few tweaks are required to get this code to work.
 I am using  version 3.11.3 of python on an Apple MacBook Pro running macOS Ventura 13.4.
 Some of the changes are because the libraries used by this code have changed, others are because I’m running on a Mac.
-These all seem straightforward, but some involved a fair amount of hair pulling and teeth gnashing (partly reflecting that I am a newbie to both Python and machine learning.
+These all seem straightforward, but some involved a fair amount of hair pulling and teeth gnashing (partly reflecting that I am a newbie to both Python and machine learning).

 - set data source and training/validation/test splits to my files
 - change type `np.int` to `int`